justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 ### Selectable

-This instance uses the Fill appearance of the icon to indicate the change in its state.
+This instance uses the fill appearance of the icon to indicate the change in its state.
 It should only be used when the icon needs to show something is selected.

 {% contentPageImage {
     src: "../../../assets/img/foundations/iconography/interactive-states-selectable.svg",